 Families can have a major impact on the wellbeing of trans and gender diverse young people.
 Young people that experience conflict with, or rejection by, their families and loved ones are at higher risk of developing depression and anxiety.
-They are also more at risk of being affected by homelessness, economic instability, self harm and suicide1.
+They are also more at risk of being affected by homelessness, economic instability, self harm and suicide.

 Trans and gender diverse young people who come from families that fully accept their gender identity have better overall health, mental health, higher self-esteem, and are more likely to believe they will have a good life as a gender diverse adult2.
-The research also shows that small amounts of change from families can reduce risk – so being slightly less rejecting and slightly more supportive (e.g. use of preferred name and pronouns) can make a difference to the young person's risk of suicide, self harm, general and mental health, and substance use concerns2.
+The research also shows that small amounts of change from families can reduce risk – so being slightly less rejecting and slightly more supportive (e.g. use of preferred name and pronouns) can make a difference to the young person's risk of suicide, self harm, general and mental health, and substance use concerns.